hashicorp/vault/website/source/docs/configuration/listener/tcp.html.md

 - `tls_prefer_server_cipher_suites` `(bool: false)` – Specifies to prefer the
   server's ciphersuite over the client ciphersuites.

+- `tls_require_and_verify_client_cert` `(bool: false)` – Turns on client
+  authentication for this listener; the listener will require a presented client cert that successfully validates against system CAs.

 ## `tcp` Listener Examples

 ### Configuring TLS